 Annie aka Ann M Caller is a black registered quarter horse mare who was born in 1990.
-Annie is a favorite of many of our younger riders.
+Annie has been a favorite of many of our younger riders.
 One reason she is a good therapy horse is the fact that she has “been there, done that.”
 In her younger days, Annie was shown in Western Pleasure classes; she also was in parades.
 She has taught several young people how to ride.
 During one lesson, Annie was on a lunge line with a young girl who was attempting her first canter.
 The little girl lost her balance, and I quickly said “Whoa.”
 Annie immediately halted; she froze with her legs spread out in an awkward position for several minutes trying to ensure that her rider was okay and still on her back.
 It was truly awesome to witness!
 She truly held herself in a position that could not have been comfortable for several minutes…..until I told her it was okay to move.
 Annie has a sweet nature, is very smart, and has lots of personality.
-She knows her cues very well, and she is a great horse for riding and for ground work.
-Most of all, everyone enjoys watching Annie “smile” after she gets a treat from a bucket after a lesson.
+At her age, she is no longer able to be ridden, but she still can be used for some light groundwork exercises.
+Everyone enjoys watching Annie “smile” after she gets a treat from a bucket after a lesson.
 Annie is owned by Tom and Cheryl Crider and leased for the program.

 Baylee aka Dudes Little Sugar is a bay registered quarter horse mare who was born in 1995.
 She was previously owned by a little girl from the age of 4 until she became 8 1/2, so as you can imagine, Baylee is very gentle.
 You could say that she has more whoa than go.
 She enjoys trail-riding and was ridden at saddle clubs quite a bit by her previous owner.
 Baylee is owned by Tom and Cheryl Crider and leased for the program.